A. O. Neville: Chief Protector of Aborigines

+Commissioner of Native Affairs

-The practice of removing mixed race Aboriginal/European children from their families was advocated at the time as part of a plan to "breed out the colour" by having those children brought up as though they were white, with the idea that they would marry people with light and lighter skin tones over successive generations, until there would be no Aborigines in Australia at all.
-At the time it was believed that full-blood Aborigines were dying out.
-In 1934, the WA government set up the Moseley Royal Commission, to examine the state of Aboriginal people with regard to the role of Chief Protector.
+In 1934, the WA government set up the Moseley Royal Commission to examine the state of Aboriginal people with regard to the role of Chief Protector.
 The result was that the Chief Protector was given more authority over the lives of Western Australian Aboriginal people which, some say, only increased their suffering.

-In 1937, Neville declared:
+In 1936, Neville was appointed as the Commissioner for Native Affairs, a post he held until his retirement in 1940.

+Neville represented WA at the Conference of Commonwealth and State Aboriginal Authorities held in Canberra from April 21 to 23, 1937.
+As a result, several of Neville's policies of absorption and assimilation were adopted nationwide; the first resolution passed by the conference stated that "the destiny of the natives of aboriginal origin, but not of the full blood, lies in their ultimate absorption by the people of the Commonwealth, and it therefore recommends that all efforts be directed to that end".

+Neville was one of the most influential delegates at the conference, and declared:
-Are we going to have one million blacks in the Commonwealth or are we going to merge them into our white community and eventually forget that there were any Aborigines in Australia?

-Neville believed that biological absorption was the key to 'uplifting the Native race.'
+Are we going to have one million blacks in the Commonwealth or are we going to merge them into our white community and eventually forget that there were any Aborigines in Australia?Neville believed that biological absorption was the key to 'uplifting the Native race.'
 Speaking at the Moseley Royal Commission, he defended the policies of forced settlement, removing children from parents, surveillance, discipline and punishment, arguing that:

 "[T]hey have to be protected against themselves whether they like it or not.
 They cannot remain as they are.
 The sore spot requires the application of the surgeon's knife for the good of the patient, and probably against the patient's will."

 Neville stated that children had not been removed indiscriminately, saying that:

-"[T]he children who have been removed as wards of the Chief Protector have been removed because I desired to be satisfied that the conditions surrounding their upbringing were satisfactory, which they certainly were not."
+"[T]he children who have been removed as wards of the Chief Protector have been removed because I desired to be satisfied that the conditions surrounding their upbringing were satisfactory, which they certainly were not."Policies adopted by the conference ended with the outbreak of the Second World War.